Securing Automated Insulin Delivery Systems: A Review of Security Threats and Protective Strategies: Declaration of generative AI and AI-assisted technologies in the writing process

 \section{Declaration of generative AI and AI-assisted technologies in the writing process}

-During the preparation of this work the author(s) used ChatGPT in order to improve the readability and language of the manuscript.
-After using this tool/service, the author(s) reviewed and edited the content as needed and take(s) full responsibility for the content of the published article.
+During the preparation of this work the authors used ChatGPT in order to improve the readability and language of the manuscript.
+After using this tool/service, the authors reviewed and edited the content as needed and take full responsibility for the content of the published article.